KC-85/World-Wide-Weather-App/README.md

 - To showcase interactivity and user feedback through animations and error handling.
 - To clearly meet the PP2 learning outcomes around UX, responsiveness, accessibility, and client-side logic.

+I chose to build a weather app because it is a recognisable, practical concept that naturally combines:

+- **User input and validation** (searching for cities).
+- **Data handling** (mapping city names to structured weather data).
+- **Dynamic UI updates** (showing and updating the weather card).
+- **User experience considerations** (error handling, accessibility, responsiveness).

+The original version of this project used the OpenWeatherMap API.
+For the resubmission, I decided to move to a local JSON dataset so that the app is fully deterministic and robust during assessment, while still demonstrating the same logical flow a real-weather app would use.
+This decision also shows that I can adapt the architecture of a project when requirements or constraints (such as not exposing API keys client-side) change.

+From a learning perspective, this project gave me the opportunity to:

+- Improve DOM manipulation skills with jQuery.
+- Integrate a small animation library (GSAP) for tasteful, non-intrusive motion.
+- Strengthen my understanding of accessibility and ARIA attributes.
+- Practise structuring JavaScript into separate modules (`script.js`, `utils.js`, `animations.js`).

 🛑 README NOTES 🛑

 Do not add a **Table of Contents** to your Markdown files.
 GitHub has these built-in automatically using the headers/hashtags.